IBM/CodeEngine/thumbnail/README.md

 OK
 ```

 There's one last thing we need to do.
-We need to tell COS to send "eventer"
+We need to tell COS to send an event
-an event each time a new image is uploaded into our bucket.
+to our "eventer" application each time a new image is uploaded into our
+bucket.
 To do this we'll
 create a "subscription".
 A subscription is simply a request to receive events
 from a particular event producer - COS in this case.
 The parameters we pass
-to the subscription create command are:
+to the `subscription create` command are:
 - `--name`: the name of the subscription
 - `--bucket`: the name of the bucket that we want to watch
-- `--destination`: the name of the applicatio to which events are sent, so
+- `--destination`: the name of the application to which events are sent, so
   "eventer" in this case

 Let's create our subscription: